Amelia Earhart: Competitive flying

 In August 1928, Earhart became the first woman to fly solo across the North American continent and back.
 Her piloting skills and professionalism gradually grew, and she was acknowledged by experienced professional pilots who flew with her.
 General Leigh Wade, who flew with Earhart in 1929, said: "She was a born flier, with a delicate touch on the stick."

-Earhart made her first attempt at competitive air racing in 1929 during the first Santa Monica-to-Cleveland Women's Air Derby (nicknamed the "Powder Puff Derby" by Will Rogers), which left Santa Monica, California, on August 18 and arrived at Cleveland, Ohio, on August 26.
+Earhart made her first attempt at competitive air racing in 1929 during the first Santa Monica-to-Cleveland Women's Air Derby (nicknamed the "Powder Puff Derby" by Will Rogers), which left Santa Monica, California, on August 18 and arrived in Cleveland, Ohio, on August 26.
 During the race, Earhart settled into fourth place in the "heavy planes" division.
 At the second-to-last stop at Columbus, Earhart's friend Ruth Nichols, who was in third place, had an accident; her aircraft hit a tractor and flipped over, forcing her out of the race.
 At Cleveland, Earhart was placed third in the heavy division.

 In 1930, Earhart became an official of the National Aeronautic Association, and in this role, she promoted the establishment of separate women's records and was instrumental in persuading the Fédération Aéronautique Internationale (FAI) to accept a similar international standard.
 On April 8, 1931, Earhart set a world altitude record of 18415 ft flying a Pitcairn PCA-2 autogyro she borrowed from the Beech-Nut Chewing Gum company.

 During this period, Earhart became involved with Ninety-Nines, an organization of female pilots providing moral support and advancing the cause of women in aviation.
 In 1929, following the Women's Air Derby, Earhart called a meeting of female pilots.
 She suggested the name based on the number of the charter members, and became the organization's first president in 1930.
 Earhart was a vigorous advocate for female pilots; when the 1934 Bendix Trophy Race banned women from competing, Earhart refused to fly screen actor Mary Pickford to Cleveland to open the race.